Jay Bulger

 Jay Bulger (born August 19, 1982) is an American film director and writer from Washington, D.C.

 Biography

 Bulger attended Fordham University in the Bronx, where he boxed in several New York Golden Glove tournaments.
 Photographs of his fighting launched him onto the cover of Vogue and then modelling for brands such as Armani, Calvin Klein, Dolce & Gabbana, Kenneth Cole, and Hermès.

-He has directed music videos and commercials for bands such as The Hold Steady, Nightmare of You, Permanent Me, and Playradioplay; and brands such as Pepsi and Disney.
+He has directed music videos for bands such as The Hold Steady, Nightmare of You, Permanent Me, and Playradioplay, and commercials for brands such as Pepsi and Disney.

-An article entitled "The Devil and Ginger Baker" in Rolling Stone, became the premise for his documentary Beware of Mr. Baker, and in the spring of 2010, Bulger returned to South Africa with a small film crew to finish making the film.
+Bulger wrote an article for Rolling Stone entitled "The Devil and Ginger Baker", which became the premise for his documentary Beware of Mr. Baker.
+In the spring of 2010, Bulger returned to South Africa with a small film crew to finish making the film.
 Beware of Mr. Baker premiered at the 2012 South by Southwest Film Festival and won the Grand Jury Prize for Best Documentary.